Ravichandransrm/facebook1-development/README.md

 # facebook1-development
-this is yo develop chat application
+this is to develop chat application